 Jesse Leiby hit the second turn wall and brought out the final yellow on lap 22.
 At this time Strunk became the new leader.

 Throughout the race positions were constantly changing behind Strunk, but he never surrendered first and went on to chalk up Saturday night career win number 76.
 Kressley came on strong in the final stages for second trailed by Hirthler, Von Dohren and Umbenhauer.
-Rounding out the top ten were Timmy Buckwalter, Dany Bouc, Craig Whitmoyer, Duane Howard and Jack Butler.
+Rounding out the top ten were Timmy Buckwalter, Danny Bouc, Craig Whitmoyer, Duane Howard and Jack Butler.

 Heats were won by Cory Merkel, Justin Grim and Lilick.
 Carroll Hine III won the consi.